 Got a question?
 See our Frequently Asked Questions below.

 Will I be fit enough to walk with the club?
 If you have never done any hillwalking before it is best to try a lower level walk initially.
 These tend to be on the winter programme.
 If you have walking experience come out on a mid level walk to start with.
 It is always best to discuss with the walk organiser beforehand if in doubt.

 What equipment do I need?
 At the very least you need walking boots with good ankle support, waterproof jacket, a rucksack with food, water and spare clothes.
 See the Equipment Information page for more detail.

 What time do the walks start?
 The group meet up in Stirling just before 9am for most walks, then share cars to travel to the start of the walk.
+Passengers contribute to the cost of fuel.
 If there is a different meeting time this will be indicated on the programme.